University of Georgia School of Law

 Given his interest in international dispute resolution, Rutledge has taught and spoken at numerous foreign universities.
 In 2010-11, he was a Fulbright Professor at the Institut für Zivilverfahrensrecht at the University of Vienna Law School.
 Foreign universities where Rutledge has been invited to speak include: Oxford University, Cambridge University, the University of Mainz, Jagiellonian University, Stockholm University and the University of Oslo.

-An accomplished teacher, he has received several teaching awards, including most recently the 2016 John C. O'Byrne Memorial Award for Contributions Furthering Student-Faculty Relations.
+An accomplished teacher, he has received several teaching awards, including the 2016 John C. O'Byrne Memorial Award for Contributions Furthering Student-Faculty Relations.

 In addition to his academic and legal work, Rutledge remains active in professional circles.
 He has advised parties on matters of international dispute resolution and has served as an expert in both litigation and arbitration.
 He is a listed arbitrator with several international organizations.
-He has testified on several occasions before Congress on pending arbitration legislation, regularly spoken to broadcast and print media, and given speeches to a range of professional audiences on matters such as international dispute resolution, arbitration and the Supreme Court.
-He is a member of the Society for the Rule of Law.
+He has testified on several occasions before Congress on pending arbitration legislation, regularly spoken to broadcast and print media, and delivered speeches to a range of professional audiences on matters such as international dispute resolution, arbitration and the Supreme Court.
+He is a member of the Council on Foreign Relations and the Society for the Rule of Law.

 Before entering the teaching academy, Rutledge practiced at Wilmer Cutler & Pickering (now Wilmer Cutler Pickering Hale and Dorr), where his practice included international dispute resolution and Supreme Court matters, and at Freshfields Bruckhaus Deringer, where his practice concentrated on international arbitration.